yishak-cs/chapa-laravel/README.md

-# Unofficial laravel package for Chapa's API
+# Unofficial laravel package for Chapa's API (Laravel 5,6,7,9 )

 If your are doing a laravel project and want to integrate chapa's payment solution, this package would help big time.